Skip to Content

 Is It Possible to Have Domestic Violence Charges Dismissed?

-• The prosecutor may consider other factors: The prosecutor will also consider other factors when deciding whether or not to drop domestic violence charges, such as the severity of the alleged incident, the defendant's criminal history, and the strength of the evidence against the defendant.
+• The prosecutor may consider other factors: Prosecutors review the severity of the alleged incident, the defendant's criminal history, and the strength of the evidence when deciding whether to drop domestic violence charges.

 Frequently Asked Questions About Domestic Violence Defense